AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 arm-none-eabi-gcc main.c -o main
 ```

-But it won't do much things.
+But this program won't do much things.
 Remember we need all those 4 layers libraries?
 We need to use `CMake` sooner or later.
-To use these in our `CMake` script, add the following commands:
+To use cross compilers in our `CMake` script, add the following commands:

 ```cmake
 set(CMAKE_C_COMPILER arm-none-eabi-gcc)